 The objective of this course is to keep the students who are planning to take AP Calculus in their senior year together for two years so the needless repetition of topics can be eliminated and the students can gain an appreciation for rigorous mathematical investigation.
 Chapter 1 of AP Calculus will be covered.
-This course should be considered only by highly motivated students and will include the first 2 chapters of AP Calc.
-Students will take a teacher made
+This course should be considered only by highly motivated students.
+Students will take a teacher made assessment in June.

-Pre-Calculus (SUNY MT180)
+Pre-Calculus